Candle (novel): Plot summary

 After abandoning the first lair, while the two work to excavate their new one, Dave tells more of his life story.
 As Dave reaches its conclusion, Currie realizes that his disabled Resuna is not due to his head injury, but due to Dave uploading an additional meme, "Freecyber".
 Although designed during the Meme Wars to disable other memes, principally One True, Dave's story explained that every version of Freecyber had "mutated" into as controlling a meme as the ones it was intended to fight.
 Enraged, Currie attacks Dave, and is on the verge of killing him when Dave shouts "let overwrite, let override", disabling Currie, and flees.

 Upon regaining consciousness, Currie finds his Resuna fully functional, though still unable to contact with One True.
 He pursues Dave, arriving at the original lair to discover him already captured by a large team of hunters.
 Making no effort to fight or hide, Curry joins them, and returns to his home and civilization.

 Back in civilization, a cellular jack is installed in Dave's head, but One True is unable to load a functioning Resuna in his brain.
-Currie's Resuna is behaving atypically, indicating to he and it that it has become a true, human-like person.
+Currie's Resuna is behaving atypically, indicating to him and it that it has become a true, human-like person.
 He neither requests nor is compelled to have his burnt-out jack repaired, and demands to be allowed to speak with One True via eyes and ears.
 One True speaks with him, explaining that his Resuna is an experimental version designed to interact with Freecyber, and that his mission was planned to result in his capture in order for One True to obtain a "wild copy" of the last generation of Freecyber for its research.
 As a learning AI, One True explains, it is dissatisfied with its lack of true human empathy and the lack of freedom accorded humans under the present scheme, and seeks to change it, without allowing human society to return to its previous warring, suffering state.

 The story closes a few years later, with Dave, his wife Nancy, Currie, and Mary listening to Dave's daughter Kelly give a philosophical speech at her high school graduation, while Currie, his cellular jack repaired, converses with One True about Kelly's speech, the reluctance of many people to replace their old, more controlling version of Resuna with new ones, and the nature of the human experience.